-Refer to Medical Assistance Bulletin 99-21-06 titled "Guidelines for the Delivery of Physical Health Services via Telemedicine," and any subsequent guidance issued by DHS on the use of telemedicine.
-Note that originating site facility fees discussed in Bulletin 99-21-06 are not applicable within SBAP.
+Refer to Medical Assistance Bulletin 99-22-02 titled "Updates to Guidelines for the Delivery of Physical Health Services via Telemedicine," and any subsequent guidance issued by DHS on the use of telemedicine.
+Note that originating site facility fees discussed in Bulletin 99-22-02 are not applicable within SBAP.
+All providers using telemedicine are advised to remain informed on all federal and state statutes, regulations and guidance regarding telemedicine.